 7 Keurig Alternatives (better than Keurigs)

-If you’re in the market for a single-serve pod style coffee maker but can’t find any decent Keurig Models that meet your needs, don’t worry.
-There are now many manufacturers offering this style of machine, plenty of which are even compatible with K-Cups.
+If you’re in the market for a single-serve pod style coffee maker but can’t find anything decent that meet your needs, don’t worry.
+There are now many manufacturers offering this style of machine, plenty of which are compatible different coffee capsules.

 In this article, our buyer’s guide gives you the know-how you need to choose the best Keurig alternative, and our top picks guarantee you’ll get a best-in-class product.